ashterenli/asm/x86-dgemm/README.md

 The several implementations are discussed in order of increasing optimisation.

-The naive 2D array code is in `mm.c`.
+## The naive 2D array code is in `mm.c`

-The key fragment of the resulting asm on my system is:
+The key fragment of the asm on my system is:
 ```
  37                                         # =>    This Inner Loop Header: Depth=3
  38         vmovsd  (%r8,%r10,8), %xmm1             # xmm1 = mem[0],zero